klovadis/kloflow/readme.md

 This example will run the two functions one after the other.
 Use a `setTimeout(this, 1000)` in a queue item if you want to test functions that take a long time.

-When creating a Queue object, you may also provide a timeout in milliseconds that will skip to the next function in queue if the current one takes too long, i.e. `var MyQueue = new Queue(5000)` - Operations that take longer than 5000ms will be timed out.
+When creating a Queue object, you may also provide a timeout in milliseconds that will skip to the next function in queue if the current one takes too long, i.e. `var MyQueue = new Queue(5000);` - Operations that take longer than 5000ms will be timed out.

+## TO DO

+Add examples and tests.

 ## LICENSE

 All code is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).